loveboba/TicTacToeProject/README.md

 Tic-Tac-Toe game with two modes: player vs. player or player vs. AI.
-I used the the Gemini-2.5-flash API to be the AI player.
+I implemented the AI player using the Gemini-2.5-flash API.